 With checklists, you can organize, clarify, and keep track of the steps needed to complete a task.
 You can add multiple checklist items to a task that can be checked off as they are completed.

 Checklists can help reduce the total number of tasks needed to complete a project and drive consistency in task completion.
 For example, if the same four steps are required to complete each task in a project, add those steps as checklist items to make sure they get done.

 Time & Fees

 (Premier & Enterprise)

 This section allows you to set the task budget, change the billing type and billable utilization target, add or edit billable hours, add time, or view time entries for the task at hand.
 Progress meters will increase as time is tracked, allowing you to monitor the progress of the task before sending an invoice.
 This helps you maintain your visibility into invoiced amounts.

-- Add Time—This opens the Time & Expenses tab in the main project with the task title entered in advance; this enables you to quickly track time.
-For more information, please see our How to Track Time help article.
+- Add Time—Click this to open the Time & Expenses tab in the main project with the task title entered in advance in order to quickly track time.

-- View Entries—This takes you to the Time & Expenses tab of the project with the appropriate task selected.
+- View Entries—Opens the Time & Expenses tab of the project with the appropriate task selected.

-This section makes it easy—for those with Project Financials or higher—to set up a task-level resource plan where you can schedule hours for resources on a week-by-week basis; this helps you estimate your resource needs and gives you a better feel for an individual's contributions to a task.
+This section makes it easy for those with Edit Financials or higher project permissions to set up a task-level resource plan where you can schedule hours for resources on a week-by-week basis.
+This helps you estimate your resource needs and gives you a better feel for an individual's contributions to a task.